mclima/1-DOM-scripting/readme.md

 Open `index.html`, right or control click on it and choose 'Open with Live Server'.

+Note the responsive navigation on small screen and the response to changing the OS between light and dark mode.

-Examine the page in the dev tools.
-Note the responsive navigation using the toggle device toolbar.
+Examine the CSS file.
+Note the use of [viewport sized typography](https://css-tricks.com/viewport-sized-typography/) for the `h1`.

+We are using a common [responsive hamburger menu technique](https://medium.com/@heyoka/responsive-pure-css-off-canvas-hamburger-menu-aebc8d11d793).

+We are currenly viewing a single page application - there is only one HTML file and we scroll up and down to view the content.

 Aside: "All the News That Fits We Print!" is an old joke.
 "All the News That's Fit to Print," is the actual slogan of The New York Times.

-We are using a common [responsive hamburger menu technique](https://medium.com/@heyoka/responsive-pure-css-off-canvas-hamburger-menu-aebc8d11d793).

-We are currenly viewing a single page application - there is only one HTML file and we scroll up and down to view the content.

 ## CSS Enhancements

 ### Friends Don't Let Friends Browse in Light Mode

-Examine the CSS file.
-Note the use of [viewport sized typography](https://css-tricks.com/viewport-sized-typography/) for the `h1`.

 As an enhancement, we will add settings for light and dark modes using [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme).